gnosisguild/zodiac-module-exit/packages/contracts/docs/setup_guide.md

 ## Enabling the module

 To allow the Exit Module to actually execute transactions, you must enable it on the Gnosis Safe to which it is connected.
-For this, it is possible to use the Bundle Transactions tab on [https://rinkeby.gnosis-safe.io](https://rinkeby.gnosis-safe.io), which is accompanied by the tutorial on [adding a module](https://help.gnosis-safe.io/en/articles/4934427-add-a-module).
+For this, you can use the Zodiac Safe app in the [Gnosis Safe UI](https://gnosis-safe.io/app/) to add a "custom module".

-## Executing the Exit
+## Executing an Exit

 In order to test the Exit Module execution on Rinkeby, you will need some ERC20 tokens.
 If you don't have any to test, you can get some at https://app.compound.finance/ with the following steps (**make sure you are on Rinkeby testnetwork**): 1) Connect wallet, and click on any token in the supply markets list.
 2) A modal will appear.
 Select the tab "Withdraw" and click on "Faucet".
 3) This will trigger a transaction that will send the Rinkeby network tokens you selected to your account.